namelessceiling/guessing-game/README.md

 This continues until the correct number is guessed.

-Once the player wins, they may play it again within the same level.
+Once the player wins, they may play it again within the same level or change the difficulty setting

-Results of how many tries it took to win in each game are printed after the player chooses to quit.
+Results of how many tries it took to win in each game are printed after the player chooses to quit which is done by typing anything other than "yes"

-TODO: Option to change levels when finished with a game, keep track of repeated guesses, ...